Letter Types

 Different Types of IELTS Letters:

-In task 1 of the GT IELTS writing test, you will have to write a letter of 150 words.
-The letter question could be one of the various topics that we usually see on IELTS tests.
-The letter topic would be a formal, informal or semi-formal situation.
-And you need to write your response based on the type of letter.
-For example, you should use formal expressions while writing a formal letter and informal tone while writing a letter to a friend, which is informal in nature.
+In IELTS General Training Writing Test 1, you are asked to write a letter (or email) of 150 words.
+The letter/email question could be one of the various topics that we usually see on different IELTS tests.
+The letter/email topic would be a formal, informal or semi-formal situation, and you need to write your response based on the type of letter.
+For example, you should use formal expressions while writing a formal letter and an informal tone while writing a letter to a friend, which is informal in nature.
 The letters have different purposes as well.
 For instance, to invite a friend to a birthday party or to apply for a job.
-Thus the purpose of the letter makes them different as well.
+Thus, the purpose of the letter makes them different as well.

 In this section, we will learn about different types of letters and go through some examples of each type of letter.